Series: Here There Be Dragons

 “There has never been a form of Anthrax that has ever made a dragon sick, Aaron.”
 Alan kept his eyes on the ice.
 It was clouded over enough that even Hotch couldn’t see where Reed was under the water.
-He touched the ice with his hand and it was so cold that when he pulled back he expected his skin to have frozen.
+He touched the ice with his hand, and it was so cold that when he pulled back, he expected his skin to have frozen.

-“I’ll try and get something out of him but right now he’s overwhelmed, feeling like crap, and pretty damned scared of you, Alan.”
+“I’ll try and get something out of him, but right now he’s overwhelmed, feeling like crap, and pretty damned scared of you, Alan.”
 Hotch didn’t like that.
 He knew that Alan was keeping things about Reed away from him and before this, he hadn’t cared.
 Now though, Reed was scared of Alan.
-His dragon could just be scared of letting someone touch him, but he figured it went farther than that.
+His dragon could just be afraid of letting someone touch him, but he figured it went farther than that.

 “There are things I can’t tell you, Aaron.
 Things that I have vowed to never speak of, ever.
 I spoke those vows before Lady Tria.”

 “Lady Tria of England?”
 Hotch asked.
-It was the only Tria that he knew so it had to be her.
+It was the only Tria that he knew, so it had to be her.
 Why would Alan have spoken a vow to her?
 He knew that she was powerful.
 She was another Immortal.
 She and Hotch had circled each other for a long time before he’d come across the pond.

 A sudden burst of magic flared from the tub.
 Hotch was never more thankful that his own magic was completely under his own control.
 Where Dave and even Garcia had to use words to get what they wanted, he used feelings.
 Alan jumped back from the tub at the same time that the Immortal threw up a hand that shoved Garcia, Morgan, and Prentiss out the door, shutting in time that the magical backlash from Reed didn’t hit them.